 PSYC 221 - Research Methods I: Foundations (4)

 Psychological research is introduced.
 Topics include the nature of empirical research, varieties of research strategies and methods, the process of conducting research, and elementary data analysis.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: PSYC 110 or equivalent.